Can I get credit for participating in Music?

-Since there is no degree in music at Georgia Tech, there is no music scholarship available for incoming freshman.
+Georgia Tech does not offer scholarships solely for participation in music ensembles.
 However, there are other opportunities offered to students who dedicate their time and energy to the band program.

 The John Evan Kelley Music Award Endowment Fund proceeds are utilized at the discretion of the Band Directors to provide scholarships, awards and/or monetary support for travel for dedicated members of the Georgia Tech Bands (Symphonic, Concert and Marching Bands).
 Scholarship and award candidates must apply, perform an audition, and meet other more specific academic and musical criteria.
 One-time awards and travel support allocations are disbursed at the discretion of the band directors.

 The Kelley Family Music Scholarship Fund proceeds are utilized in two ways.
 A scholarship is awarded to provide financial support for a gifted pianist to work within the choral program as an accompanist.
 Other scholarships are awarded to outstanding dedicated students within the instrumental program.
 These scholarships, when available, may be renewable based upon audition requirements, academic, and musical criteria.